-mount of Co nt
+0ther Total

+Commercial Amounts Less than 1-3 4-5 0ver

-Other Commercial Commitments Total Amounts Committed Less than 1 Year 1-3 Years 4-5 Years Over 5 years
+Commitments Committed 1 Year Years Years 5 years

-Lines of credit Standby letters \$ 92,213 \$ 92,213
+Lines of credit \$ 92,213 \$ 92,213 -

+Standby letters

-of credit 7,704 7,704
+of credit 7,704 7,704 -

-Guarantees Commercial 300 300
+Guarantees 300 300 -

+Commercial

+letters of

-letters of credit 37,635 37,635
+credit 37,635 37,635 -

+- -

+Total commercial

-Total commercial commitments \$137,852 \$137,852
+commitments \$137,852 \$137,852 \$ -

+======= ======= ===== = ===

 The Company regularly reviews its cash funding requirements and attempts to meet those requirements through a combination of cash on hand, cash provided by operations, available borrowings under bank lines of credit and possible future public or private debt and/or equity offerings.
-At times, the Company evaluates possible acquisitions of, or investments in, businesses that are complementary to those of the Company, which transactions may requires the use of cash.
-The Company believes that its cash, other liquid assets, operating cash flows, credit arrangement, access to equity capital markets, taken together, provide adequate resources to fund ongoing operating expenditures.

-In the event that they do not, the Company may require additional funds in the future to support its working capital requirements or for other purposes, and may seek to raise such additional funds through the sale of public or private equity and/or debt financings as well as from other sources.
+At times, the Company evaluates possible acquisitions of, or investments in, businesses that are complementary to those of the Company, which transaction may requires the use of cash.
+The Company believes that its cash, other liquid assets, operating cash flows, credit arrangements, access to equity capital markets, taken together, provide adequate resources to fund ongoing operating expenditures.
+In the event that they do not, the Company may require additional funds in the future to support its working capital requirements or for other purposes and may seek to raise such additional funds through the sale of public or private equity and/or debt financings as well as from other sources.
 No assurance can be given that additional financing will be available in the future or that if available, such financing will be obtainable on terms favorable to the Company when required.